3DSRBench: A Comprehensive 3D Spatial Reasoning Benchmark

 \section{Abstract}

 3D spatial reasoning is the ability to analyze and interpret the positions, orientations, and spatial relationships of objects within the 3D space.
 This allows models to develop a comprehensive understanding of the 3D scene, enabling their applicability to a broader range of areas, such as autonomous navigation, robotics, and AR/VR.
 While large multi-modal models (LMMs) have achieved remarkable progress in a wide range of image and video understanding tasks, their capabilities to perform 3D spatial reasoning on diverse natural images are less studied.
 In this work we present the first comprehensive 3D spatial reasoning benchmark, \datasetname, with 2,772 manually annotated visual question-answer pairs across 12 question types.
-We conduct robust and thorough evaluation of 3D spatial reasoning capabilities by balancing the data distribution and adopting a novel FlipEval strategy.
+We conduct robust and thorough evaluation of 3D spatial reasoning abilities by balancing data distribution and adopting a novel FlipEval strategy.
 To further study the robustness of 3D spatial reasoning \wrt camera 3D viewpoints, our \datasetname{} includes two subsets with 3D spatial reasoning questions on paired images with common and uncommon viewpoints.
-We benchmark a wide range of open-sourced and proprietary LMMs, uncovering their limitations in various aspects of 3D awareness, such as height, orientation, location, and multi-object reasoning, as well as their degraded performance on images with uncommon camera viewpoints.
-Our \datasetname{} provide valuable findings and insights about the future development of LMMs with strong 3D reasoning capabilities.
-Our project page and dataset is available \href{https://3dsrbench.github.io}{here}.
+We benchmark a wide range of open-sourced and proprietary LMMs, uncovering their limitations in various aspects of 3D awareness, such as height, orientation, location, and multi-object reasoning, as well as their degraded performance on images from uncommon 6D viewpoints.
+Our \datasetname{} provide valuable findings and insights about future development of LMMs with strong spatial reasoning abilities.
+Our project page is available \href{https://3dsrbench.github.io/}{here}.